Case Study: Ningaloo region

 Case Study - Ningaloo region

 To better understand and manage the environmental features of the region, Woodside has supported a range of multi-years projects through our environmental partnerships program.
 These projects have focused on iconic species and habitats across a range of different ecosystems both along the Ningaloo Reef and Exmouth Gulf.
+These social investment and science funded projects contribute to conservation efforts, biodiversity education, and community engagement and outreach at a local and regional scale.

 Understanding Ningaloo Reef - Ningaloo Outlook (CSIRO)